How doctors determine when adult heart surgery is necessary

 Heart surgeries and procedures

 There are many different heart procedures performed to correct different types of heart conditions.
 The most common heart surgery performed is coronary artery bypass graft (CABG).
-In addition, our cardiac surgeons and cardiologists perform many different complex procedures, including:
+In addition, our cardiac surgeons and cardiologists perform many different

 - valve repair or replacement, including transcatheter aortic valve replacement (TAVR) / transcatheter aortic valve implantation (TAVI) and transcatheter mitral valve replacement (TMVR)